The original farmers market structure stood in downtown Parkville since 1991.

-The City has taken on the challenge of building a new farmers market structure.
-BBN Architects was hired to provide design services for the new building and worked with Confluence on the community engagement.
-BBN Architects finalized the final design and prepared the construction documents to bid the project.
-This page includes status updates for the project by clicking below.
+BBN Architects provided design services and worked with Confluence on the community engagement.
+BBN Architects also finalized the final design and prepared the bid documents for the project.

-The City has completed extensive public engagement and held several work sessions throughout this project.
+- Update 4/20/25 – The City completed extensive public engagement and held several work sessions throughout this project.
 The final design (PDF link) was presented to Board of Aldermen at an April 30th work session (external link) with the Community Land & Recreation Board.

 Project Timeline